michaudf/morobae.github.io/index.md

 ### Proposed Schedule

- * Part 1 (90 min): Presentation of invited talks
+ * Part 1 (90 min): Presentation of research initiatives and projects (including invited talks, spotlight talks and oral presentations)
- * Part 2 (60 min): Bull session on robot assistants for the elderly
+ * Part 2 (60 min): Open discussion (a.k.a. bull session) on robot assistants for the elderly
- * Part 3 (30 min): Roadmapping - Gathering ideas on future projects and
+ * Part 3 (30 min): Roadmapping - gathering ideas on future projects, research directions and potential partnerships
-                    partnerships

 ### Organizers